tomjenningss/deploying-and-packaging-applications/README.md

 Go back to the second shell session

 While the server is running in the foreground, it displays various console messages in the shell.
+These messages are also logged to:

-These messages are also logged to the `target/liberty/wlp/usr/servers/GettingStartedServer/logs/console.log` file.
+`target/liberty/wlp/usr/servers/defaultServer/logs/console.log` file.

-You can find the complete server logs in the
+You can find the complete server logs in the `target/liberty/wlp/usr/servers/defaultServer/logs` directory.

-`target/liberty/wlp/usr/servers/GettingStartedServer/logs` directory.
 The `console.log` and `messages.log` files are the primary log files that contain console output of the running application and the server.
-More logs are created when run time errors occur or whenever tracing is enabled.
-You can find the error logs in the `ffdc` directory and the tracing logs in the trace.log file.
+More logs are created when runtime errors occur or whenever tracing is enabled.
+You can find the error logs in the `ffdc` directory and the tracing logs in the `trace.log` file.

 In addition to the log files that are generated automatically, you can enable logging of specific Java packages or classes by using the `<logging/>` element: